 The case of the depolarizing channel requires some technical work, so for simplicity we first consider the case of the quantum erasure channel.
-For the quantum erasure channel, we use the fact that, for erasure probability $\frac{1}{2} \leq p < 1$, the (forward, unassisted) quantum capacity is $0$ while the classical capacity is $1-p$ and the entanglement generation capacity with classical feedback is at least $1-p$.
+For the quantum erasure channel, we use the property that, for erasure probability $\tfrac{1}{2} \leq p < 1$, the (forward, unassisted) quantum capacity is $0$ while both the classical capacity and the entanglement generation capacity with classical feedback equal $1-p$~\cite{BDS97}.
 Moreover, the feedback required to achieve this bound is only one message of length linear in the size of the quantum communication.
-The strategy we use is the following: for a basic simulation protocol of length $N^{\prime \prime}$ over $\Sigma$, Alice distribute $N^{\prime \prime}$ EPR pairs to Bob by sending $\frac{4 N^{\prime \prime}}{(1-p)}$ halves of EPR pairs over the quantum erasure channel.
-Then, except with negligible probability, at least $N^{\prime \prime}$ of them are received correctly, and Bob knows which these are.
-The feedback consist of informing Alice which $N^{\prime \prime}$ pairs to use in the protocol, so that they both agree.
-This can be done over the quantum erasure channel (again except with negligible probability) with a classical message of length linear in $N^{\prime \prime}$.
+The strategy we use is the following: for a basic simulation protocol of length $N^{\prime \prime}$ over $\Sigma$, Alice distributes $N^{\prime \prime}$ EPR pairs to Bob by sending $\tfrac{4 N^{\prime \prime}}{(1-p)}$ halves of such states over the quantum erasure channel.
+Then, except with negligible probability, at least $N^{\prime \prime}$ of them are received intact, and Bob knows which ones these are.
+The feedback consists of informing Alice which $N^{\prime \prime}$ pairs were received intact and can be used in the protocol.
+This can be done over the quantum erasure channel, with probability negligibly smaller than 1, with a classical message of length linear in $N^{\prime \prime}$.

-Then, given a message set $\Sigma$ we can use the quantum erasure channel a constant number of times to decrease the probability of error in a classical transmission of any symbol $e \in \Sigma$ below $\frac{1}{90}$.
-Except with negligible probability, the fraction of $N^{\prime \prime}$ transmissions of symbols of $\Sigma$ transmitted in this way is below $\frac{1}{80}$.
-We can then use ideas similar to those in the proof of Theorem \ref{th:advstand} to argue that the output is arbitrarily close to the noiseless protocol one.
-Details will appear in a future version of this work.
+Then, given a message set $\Sigma$ we can use the quantum erasure channel a constant number of times to decrease the probability of error in a classical transmission of any symbol $e \in \Sigma$ below $\tfrac{1}{90}$.
+Except with negligible probability, the fraction of $N^{\prime \prime}$ transmissions of symbols of $\Sigma$ transmitted in this way is below $\tfrac{1}{80}$.
+We can then use a reasoning similar to that in the proof of \cref{th:advstand} to argue that the output is arbitrarily close to the noiseless protocol output.